 It all started with Curly Girl: The Handbook by Lorraine Massey.
 I am actually going to take a bit of a bold stance and say you don’t have to purchase this if you want to start the curly girl method.
 It’s cheap enough at <$20, but I have learned far more from following curly girls on Instagram and YouTube than I did from reading this book, but this is definitely the unpopular opinion, as it were, in the curly community.
 The basic rules of the curly girl method are as follows:

 - Sulfates — harsh cleansers in shampoos that rid the hair of oils, moisture and protein (which your curly hair needs!)

 - Silicones — found in conditioners and stylers, prevent moisture and water from getting into your hair; builds up and weighs down curls

 - Drying alcohols — curly hair is naturally dry, these alcohols will dry it out even more

 - Waxes — coats hair and prevents moisture from entering

-- Brushes on dry hair — will pull out your curl and create frizz
+- Brushes on dry hair — will pull out your curl pattern and create frizz

 - Heat styling tools — curling and flat irons will just dry out and damage your hair; instead of blow drying, diffuse on low-medium heat

-The curly girl method focuses on your natural hair, embracing that natural wave and curl, and helping that hair to be as healthy as it can be.
+The curly girl method focuses on your natural hair texture, embracing that wave and curl, and helping that hair to be as healthy as it can be.
 Broken down it is a method of washing and styling your curls without the use of heat or harsh chemicals.